akvelon/MLEM-SDK-for-Java/README.md

 You can also browse the project repository at: <br>
 https://git.akvelon.net:9443/internal/mlem-java/-/tree/develop

-Or you can check out the latest source code anonymously as follows:<br>
+Or you can check out the latest source code as follows:<br>
 git clone https://git.akvelon.net:9443/internal/mlem-java.git

 ---